SStarker/get_audio_source_mp3/README.md

-# set a js audio source for mp3
+# set an HTML audio source for mp3 in js

 Scott Starker - 10/14/2021